-2.3-6 Installing Accessory Cables
+2.3-6 Installing accessory cables

-This section describes how to connector the accessory cables that motherboard or system housing supports.
-In the case of ATX, there is no need to use a bracket to extend the connectors to the rear panel, so here we will discuss only the installation instructions for Floppy, IDE.
-Power supply and Front Panel switch/LED cables.
+This section describes how to connect the accessory cables that the motherboard or system housing supports.
+But we only introduce the general accessory cables, so we will discuss the installation instructions for Floppy, IDE.
+Power supply, Printer and PS/2, Serial Port and Front Panel switch/LED cables.